To begin with, we will take a look at how our minds work. How we

 We have often heard and maybe even used the expression "I wasn’t thinking

 straight."
-This used as an excuse to explain silly mistakes or bad
+This is often used as an excuse to explain silly mistakes or bad

 behavior like emotional outbursts that are intended to hurt someone or cause